 West Nile virus continues to pose a threat to public health wherever there are mosquitoes that carry it.
 And with mosquito season underway, cases of the “summertime flu” are likely to follow.

-The virus is typically first detected in mid-May through mid-June.
-Most cases occur in July and August when temperatures are warmer and both people and mosquitoes, which transmit the virus, tend to be more active outdoors.
+Most cases occur in summer when temperatures are warmer and both people and mosquitoes, which transmit the virus, tend to be more active outdoors.

-While West Nile virus is prevalent in many states with large mosquito populations, the South Dakota Department of Health reports the rate of incidents is highest in South Dakota, where Sanford Health is based.
+While West Nile virus is prevalent in many states with large mosquito populations, the National Institutes of Health reports the rate of incidents is highest in South Dakota, where Sanford Health is based.
 Since West Nile virus first emerged in South Dakota in 2001, it has infected 2,612 people and caused 46 deaths.
 Nationwide since 1999, West Nile virus has infected more than 51,700 people and caused more than 2,300 deaths.

-Although most people infected with West Nile do not develop symptoms, 20%, or about 1 in 5, do experience symptoms, such as headaches, body aches, joint pains, vomiting, fever, fatigue and rash.
+Although most people infected with West Nile do not develop symptoms, 20%, or about 1 in 5, do experience symptoms:

 Sanford Health’s Clayton Van Balen, M.D., said West Nile virus can be detected about three to eight days after the onset of symptoms.
 He typically waits to test patients unless they are severely ill right away or if their symptoms worsen.